 American Express Gold — 4x Membership Rewards points

-The Amex Gold earns 4x points at U.S. supermarkets with no spending cap.
-At a conservative 1.5 cents per point (achievable through transfer partners), that is an effective 6% return — matching the BCP but without a cap.
-The catch is the $250 annual fee, though $120 in Uber Cash credits and $120 in dining credits offset most of it.
+The Amex Gold earns 4x points at U.S. supermarkets on up to $25,000 per year in grocery spending (then 1x).
+At 2 cents per point via transfer partners — the value our methodology page publishes — that is an effective 8% return on groceries up to the cap.
+The catch is the $325 annual fee, though $120 Uber Cash, $120 dining credit at select partners, and $84 at Dunkin' offset $324 of it — effectively $1/year if you use all three.
 If you redeem points well, this card wins at higher grocery spend.

 Chase Freedom Flex — 5% rotating categories